jwhitley/requirejs-rails/README.md

 The `requirejs-rails` build process uses the Asset Pipeline to assemble assets for the `r.js` build.
 By default, assets ending in `.js`, `.html`, and `.txt` will be made available to the build.
-If you have other asset suffixes to include, use the `logical_asset_filter` config setting to add them.
+If you have other asset suffixes to include, use the `logical_path_patterns` config setting to add them.

 For example, if your templates all end in `.templ` like so...